 Korean Exports – US/Korea Equivalence Arrangement

 If you would like to export organic products to Korea, CCOF can help.
 On July 1, 2014, the USDA National Organic Program (NOP) and the Korean Ministry of Agriculture, Food and Rural Affairs (MAFRA) signed an organic standards equivalency arrangement.
-The arrangement only covers processed products, as defined by the Korean Food Code, produced in either country.
-Raw or unprocessed products are not allowed entry into Korea.

-Achieve compliance verification to the US/Korea Equivalence Arrangement by enrolling in the Global Market Access (GMA) program for Korea.
-Send a completed GMA application to email@example.com to enroll in the program!
+Achieve compliance verification to the U.S./Korea Equivalence Arrangement by enrolling in the Global Market Access (GMA) program for Korea.
+Send a completed GMA application to firstname.lastname@example.org to enroll in the program!

 You need to enroll in the GMA program for Korea if you: